addtt/multi-object-datasets/README.md

 scikit-image 0.16.2
 ```

-These are only necessary to run the examples:
+Only necessary to run the examples:
 ```
-matplotlib 3.1.1
 pytorch 1.3.1
 torchvision 0.4.2
 ```